 This also means it’s a highly competitive marketplace for recruiters.
 Having a solid online strategy, then, is fundamental to finding the right candidates.
+It’s also crucial to a wider recruitment strategy, like the one suggested in the JobLookup Ultimate Hiring Guide.
 Below, we’ll look at some key ways to maximise the value of your jobs ads and help ensure they get the reach you need to find your ideal applicants.

 Consider Your Job Ad Content